dewanhimanshu/Buffer-Tweet-Scheduler/README.md

   * Edit Password
   * Reset Password Using Action Mailer and Unique Token
 * OmniAuth-Twitter to Connect Different Twiiter Accounts
-* Schedule Tweets using ActiveJob and Twiiter API
+* Schedule Tweets using ActiveJob and Twitter API
 * Using SendingBlue Service for Sending Mails
 * Deployed on Heroku